-If you’re stuck in your overdraft every month, you don’t need to be, and there are things you can do to make a change and clear your overdraft.
+If you’re stuck in your overdraft every month, you don’t need to be.
+There are things you can do to make a change and clear your overdraft.

 As soon as you’re paid, it feels great until the bills are paid and – BAM – you’re straight back into using your expensive overdraft all over again.